adhieresthenes/adhieresthenes/README.md

 - 💬 Ask me about UI/UX, Web Design and Programming
 - 📫 How to reach me: adhieresthenes@gmail.com

-## Here is my Developer Career and Education:
+## Here is my Journey of Education:

 #### 1. [Universitas Widyatama](https://www.widyatama.ac.id/) | Bachelor of Informatics Engineering | Bandung, `2010 - 2016`
    - Asistant Laboratorium of Web Design and Programming